 Signing up for credit cards through partner links earns us a commission.
 Here’s our full Advertising Policy.

 No one likes waiting in long security and customs lines at the airport, and it’s such a hassle to remove your shoes and take large electronics out of your bags.
-That’s why travelers become interested in trusted traveler programs like TSA PreCheck and Global Entry!
+That’s why travelers appreciate trusted traveler programs like TSA PreCheck and Global Entry.

-Both of these programs can help expedite the screening process and get you to your flight (or home to your bed!) faster.
-But choosing the right program for your particular situation is a little more complicated.
-Many of the benefits of each program overlap one another.
-So I’ll weigh the pros of each, in order to help you make an informed decision.
-And explain how you can get TSA PreCheck or Global Entry for free.
+Both of these programs expedite the screening process and get you to your flight (or home to bed) faster.
+But choosing the right program is a little more complicated.
+Many of the benefits overlap.
+So here are the advantages of each — and how to the get TSA PreCheck or Global Entry fee reimbursed.

 Here’s what you’ll want to consider.

 The main factors to consider when deciding between TSA PreCheck and Global Entry are: